 Can you count how many times you have heard people give the if-you-want-to-succeed-in-Nigeria-you-have-you-be-an-entrepreneur speech?
 I can’t.
-I’ve been hearing it since I was in primary school, literally.
-And when I graduated from university, it was ringing in my head: you have to have the mind of an entrepreneur in order to rise above the Nigerian poverty line.
+I’ve heard it since I was in primary school, literally.
+And when I graduated from university, it was ringing in my head: you have to have the mind of an entrepreneur to rise above the Nigerian poverty line.

-Maybe it’s true for some people.
-But I am of the opinion that not everyone is meant to be an entrepreneur.
-At least I know I am not and I strongly believe I’m not the only one out here.
-I can say this because the pressure pushed me to try and I did.
-Do you know I started a business making popcorn shortly after graduation and before I was mobilized for NYSC?
+Maybe it’s right for some people.
+But I believe that not everyone is meant to be an entrepreneur.
+At least I know I am not, and I firmly believe I’m not the only one out here.
+I can say this because the pressure pushed me to try, and I did.
+Do you know I started a business making popcorn shortly after graduation and before I was mobilised for NYSC?
 Well, I did.
-Only to realize that I was not cut out for the life of an entrepreneur.
+Only to realise that I was not cut out for the life of an entrepreneur.
 I am a different brand of person altogether, a sort of hybrid, but that’s a story for another day.

 So today, I’m sharing a few pointers that you might not have that entrepreneurial spirit they talk about.

 Let me ask you a question: when was the last time you did something risky?
-If your answer to this question is that you cannot remember or even never, then I guess you don’t have the entrepreneur bone.
-If you prefer to stay in your comfort zone and dislike change and risk, you are safer as an employee because as an entrepreneur you would have to try something new everyday.
+If your answer to this question is that you cannot remember or even never, then I guess you don’t have the entrepreneur’s bone.
+If you prefer to stay in your comfort zone and dislike change and risk, you are safer as an employee because as an entrepreneur, you would have to try something new every day.
 Don’t mistake this to be a bad thing, though.
-It’s just how you are and we cannot all be the same.
+It’s just how you are, and we cannot all be the same.
 If we were all musicians, who would listen to whose song?

-2. A good entrepreneur is a good sales man
+2. A good entrepreneur is an excellent salesman

 I, for one, do not have the ability or will, even, to convince people to do what I want.
 Funny, but it’s one of the reasons I never considered studying law in school.
 Besides, I’m more of the do-as-you-wish person, you know, whatever rocks your boat.
 If you are anything like me, then entrepreneurship is not your calling.
 You could hire people to do it, yes.
 But do you have that type of money as a startup in Nigeria?